avchitnis/obsidian/English/Jekyll & Hyde/Summaries/chapter 10.md

-# Henry Jekyll's Full SD
+# Henry Jekyll's Full Statement of the Case